Save big (up to $1,875) on small business tools with our free membership, business.com+

 Cloud-based call center software

-All you need is a fast-enough connection to the internet to get started.
+Cloud-based call centers don’t require an upfront investment in hardware or for your telecommunications company to run extra circuits from the exchange.
+All you need is fast enough internet speeds — industry guidelines recommend a minimum of 100 kilobits per second per concurrent call for optimal VoIP quality, which most business broadband options can easily handle.
 You may need to purchase headsets with microphones to plug into desktops, laptops and other devices to make calls.
-Alternatively, you can buy specialist VoIP phones for your new system instead.
+Alternatively, you can buy specialist VoIP phones for your new system.

 2. Integration